HrishikeshP-01/DBFundamentals_RDBMS/README.md

 ## Normalization of data
 It’s a Data organization process.
 We breakdown the data into related group & each group will have it’s separate table & then we define the rules & relationships between tables.
 This improves database flexibility & organization.

+*Normal forms* – measure depth of normalization

+#### 1 NF –
+- eliminate repletion of data
+- separate tables for sets of related data
+- use primary keys